SamPosh/agent-k6-reportportal/README.md

 StartLaunch should be called in k6 setup function.
 FinishLaunch should be called in k6 teardown function.

+StartSuite can be added at the starting of default function.
+FinishSuite can be added at the closing of default function.

+refer demo_k6_rp_agent.js file to see the sample usage..

 ## reportconfig.json

 Report Config json has project name, token ,launch name and description.
 Fill it according to your project.